Arkhas/Laravel5Calendar/README.md

 ```

-Navigate threw the calendar with links using the `calendarButton` Class.
+Navigate through the calendar with links using the `calendarButton` Class.
-The ajax script will replace the `calendar` class by a new calendar.
+The ajax script will replace the `calendar` class by an updated calendar.

 For more information about how it work, you can navigate to `/arkhas/demo` and see the template in `ressources/views/vendor/calendar/demo.blade.php`